cdfricke/VisualizingChaos/README.txt

 The project is divided into a few directories:

-VisualizingChaos  >>  script file, executables, README
+VisualizingChaos  >>  powershell script file, executable, README
     \datafiles  >>  output files from C++ programs
     \Cpp  >>  Makefile, .cpp and .h files
     \misc  >>  object files (.o) and some other unimportant things